OliverCadman/nubiyan_twist_ci_ms1/TESTING.md

 2. Music Shop Section
    1. Ensure that heading font and background size matches the headers on previous pages, on all device sizes.
    2. Confirm spotify player is clearly displayed, and functions correctly on all devices.
-   3. Hover over 'View Your Basket' window to confirm that colours change as expected.
-   4. Confirm that basket quantity is displayed when items are selected.
-   5. Click 'View Your Basket' window to confirm that basket opens as expected.
-   6. Confirm that basket window expands on all devices (full-width on mobile devices), and that it's content is sufficiently contrasted against background.
-   7. Click remove button to confirm items are removed from basket successfully and basket total updates as expected.
-   8. Click Basket's 'Close' and 'Checkout' buttons to confirm that both buttons close the basket window successfully.
-   9. Confirm that all images in item cards are displayed successfully.
+   3. Confirm that all images in item cards are displayed successfully.
-   10. Hover over item images in cards to confirm alt text appears on hovering - *similarly to the images in the 'About' page and 'Live Shows' page, titles were added to the divs containing images, in order for the alt text to appear when hovered over.*
+   4. Hover over item images in cards to confirm alt text appears on hovering - *similarly to the images in the 'About' page and 'Live Shows' page, titles were added to the divs containing images, in order for the alt text to appear when hovered over.*
-   11. Hover over card's 'More Info' buttons on laptop to confirm that colours change as expected.
+   5. Hover over card's 'More Info' buttons on laptop to confirm that colours change as expected.
-   12. Click on all cards' 'More Info' buttons to confirm they open the relevant modal windows.
+   6. Click on all cards' 'More Info' buttons to confirm they open the relevant modal windows.

 3. Clothing Shop Section
    1. Ensure that heading font and background size matches the headers on previous pages, on all device sizes - *the font size for the header to 'Clothing/Prints' section had to be reduced as retaining the same font size resulted in the text spilling into background logo image*.